mussack/mussack.github.io/_pages/about.md

 social: true
 ---

-*Site in progress*

-I am a graduate student in Psychology at the University of Minnesota.
-My research focus is human motivation and decision making, with an emphasis on understanding human time allocation and intrinsic motivation.
-I'm also generally interested in data science computational modeling.
+I am a computational psychologist and data scientist, researching human motivation, decision making, and learning.
+My main interest is in understanding human time allocation and intrinsic motivation.

+I've recently joined the [Xcit](xcit.org) lab at the University of Luxembourg as a postdoctoral researcher, with a focus on using machine learning and cognitive modeling to improve both digital assessments of student learning and training of executive functions.

+Previously I was a member of the [CoMoCo](umn.edu) lab at the University of Minnesota for my PhD.

+I'm also generally interested in data science and computational modeling, as well as using video games for research.